 Emotional and Mental Impact:

-Fear of rejection can lead to chronic anxiety and worry, as individuals constantly anticipate negative outcomes in social interactions.
+Anxiety and Worry: Fear of rejection can lead to chronic anxiety and worry, as individuals constantly anticipate negative outcomes in social interactions.

 Depression: Persistent fear of rejection can contribute to feelings of hopelessness and depression, particularly when individuals perceive themselves as consistently failing to achieve acceptance.